Alan-Jowett/bdd_test/README.md

 **Resulting BDD:**
 ![Complex Expression BDD](test_expressions/filter_expression_bdd.png)

-This complex expression demonstrates all supported operators (AND, OR, NOT, XOR) with 7 variables, showing how the BDD optimization reduces the structure while preserving logical equivalence.
+This complex expression demonstrates all supported operators (AND, OR, NOT, XOR) with 7 variables (x0 through x6), showing how the BDD optimization reduces the structure while preserving logical equivalence.

 ---